MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/deploying-your-application.md

 Upon the sending of the email, please allow up to 72 hours for an acknowledgement of the receipt.

-## Installation options and requirements for Rights Management Service Client 2.1
+## Deploying to the client environment

-Given that you utilized RMS SDK 2.1, you will need Active Directory Rights Management Services Client 2.1 to be deployed on the end-user machine.
+In order to deploy your application, built with Azure Information Protection (AIP) / Rights Management Services (RMS) tools, you will need to deploy the RMS Client 2.1 on the end-user's machine.

 ### RMS Client 2.1

-The RMS Client 2.1 is software designed for your client computers to help protect access to and usage of information flowing through applications that use RMS, whether installed on your premises or in a Microsoft datacenter.
+The RMS Client 2.1 is designed to protect access to and usage of information flowing through AIP/RMS enabled applications, whether installed on your premises or in a Microsoft datacenter.

 The RMS Client 2.1 is not a Windows operating system component.
-The client ships as an optional download which can be, with acknowledgment and acceptance of its license agreement, freely distributed with your third-party software to enable client access content that has been rights protected by use and deployment of RMS servers in your environment.
+The client ships as an optional download which can be, with acknowledgment and acceptance of its license agreement, freely distributed with your application.

 > [!IMPORTANT]
-> The AD RMS Client 2.1 is architecture specific and must match the architecture of your target operating system.
+> The RMS Client 2.1 is architecture specific and must match the architecture of your target operating system.

-## RMS Client 2.1 installation choices
+## RMS Client 2.1 installation options

-### Redistributing the RMS Client 2.1
+### Creating your deployment package

-    The recommended approach is to bundle the RMS Client installer package with your application or solution using your preferred installation technology.
-The RMS Client can be freely redistributed and bundled with other applications and IT solutions.
+    We recommend that you bundle the RMS Client installer package with your application or solution using your preferred installation technology.
+The RMS Client can be freely redistributed other applications and solutions.

-    You can choose to install the RMS Client 2.1 interactively by starting the RMS Client 2.1 installer or silently install it.
+    You can choose to install the RMS Client 2.1 interactively by starting the RMS Client 2.1 installer or silently installing it.
 The integration steps will be:

     -   Download RMS Client 2.1 installer
-    -   Integrate the RMS Client 2.1 installer run with your application installer
+    -   Integrate the RMS Client 2.1 installer to run with your application installer

-    Two good examples of integrating the RMS Client 2.1 with your application are the RMS SDK 2.1 installer package and the Right Protected Folder Explorer package.
-Try installing them yourself to understand the approach.
+    An example of integrating the RMS Client 2.1 with your application is the [Rights Protected Folder Explorer](https://technet.microsoft.com/en-us/library/rights-protected-folder-explorer(v=ws.10).aspx) package.
+Try installing it yourself to understand the approach.

 ### Make RMS Client 2.1 a pre-requisite for your application install